 {28}

 free hope of glory, believers have a way before them marked in the word; that, if we are not given to see as yet the glory of the children of God, the path of that glory in the wilderness should be revealed to us.
 We are assured, in doctrine, that the death of the Lord, in whom the free gift came, is the sole foundation on which a soul is built for eternal glory.
 In truth it is only to believers in this that I address myself.
-Our duty as believers is to be witnesses of what we believe. &#8220;Ye,&#8221; says the God of the Jews by the prophet Isaiah, &#8220;are my witnesses,&#8221; in His challenge to the false gods; and as Christ is the faithful and true Witness, such ought the church to be. &#8220;Ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people, that ye may shew forth the praises of him who hath called you out of darkness into his marvellous light.&#8221; Of what then is the church to be a witness&#8212;against the idolatrous glory of the world?
+Our duty as believers is to be witnesses of what we believe.
+"Ye", says the God of the Jews by the prophet Isaiah, "are my witnesses", in His challenge to the false gods; and as Christ is the faithful and true Witness, such ought the church to be.
+"Ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people, that ye may shew forth the praises of him who hath called you out of darkness into his marvellous light".
+Of what then is the church to be a witness -- against the idolatrous glory of the world?
 Even of that glory into which Christ has risen, by their practical conformity to His death; of their true belief in the cross, by their being crucified to the world, and the world to them.
-Unity, the unity of the church, to which &#8220;the Lord added daily such as should be saved&#8221; (*the saved|*), was when none said anything was his own, and &#8220;their conversation was in heaven &#8220;; for they could not be divided in the common hope of that.
-It knit men&#8217;s hearts together by necessity.
+Unity, the unity of the church, to which "the Lord added daily such as should be saved" (*the saved*¦), was when none said anything was his own, and "their conversation was in heaven"; for they could not be divided in the common hope of that.
+It knit men's hearts together by necessity.
 The Spirit of God has left it upon record, that division began about the goods of the church, even in their best use, on the part of those interested in them; for *there* could be division, *there* could be selfish interests.
 Am I desiring believers to correct the churches?
 I am beseeching them to correct themselves, by living up, in some measure, to the hope of their calling.
-I beseech them to shew their faith in the death of the Lord Jesus, and their boast in the glorious assurance which they have obtained by it, by conformity to it&#8212;to shew their faith in His coming, and practically to look for it by a life suitable to desires fixed upon it.
-Let them testify against the secularity and blindness of the church; but let them be consistent in their own conduct. &#8220;Let your moderation be known to all men.&#8221; While the spirit of the world prevails (and how much it prevails, I am persuaded few believers are at all aware) spiritual union cannot subsist.
+I beseech them to shew their faith in the death of the Lord Jesus, and their boast in the glorious assurance which they have obtained by it, by conformity to it -- to shew their faith in His coming, and practically to look for it by a life suitable to desires fixed upon it.
+Let them testify against the secularity and blindness of the church; but let them be consistent in their own conduct.
+"Let your moderation be known to all men".

+While the spirit of the world prevails (and how much it prevails, I am persuaded few believers are at all aware) spiritual union cannot subsist.
 Few believers are at all aware how the spirit which gradually opened the door to the dominion of apostasy, still sheds its wasting and baneful influence over the

-| I believe the Authorised Version right*;* @Acts 2: 47.
+¦I believe the Authorised Version right; @Acts 2: 47.

 {29}